A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

 What is a quadratic equation?
 A quadratic equation is any function that can take the form:

 + bx + c = 0,

-where x is an unknown, and a, b, and c are constants.
+where a, b, and c are constants.
+X is unknown.
 A and b are referred to as coefficients.
-Also, it should be noted that a cannot equal to zero.
+Further, a cannot be equal to 0 in the equation ax2

-We hope you find this quadratic equation calculator useful.
-We encourage you to plug in different values for a, b, and c.
+We this quadratic equation calculator is useful to you.
+We encourage you to try it with different values, and to read the explanation for how to reach your answer.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
 Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.